waimea-hwstringer/300dtd-finance-website/docs/1-sprint-1-prototype.md

 ## Initial Database Design

-Replace this text with notes regarding the DB design.

 The database will have a users table that has all the info on the user (tier, name, email).
 There will be a posts table with an author linked from the users table, and a comments table linked to a user and a post.